y82/nginx-wiki/source/modules/audio_track.rst

       ';
   }

-Then, when user's connection goes bad and he needs to go to the audio target, another location will handle the request, getting the original (video) playlist and changing the extension of the chunks:
+Then, when the user's connection goes bad and he needs to go to the audio target, another location handles the request, getting the original (video) playlist and changing the extension of the chunks:

 .. code-block:: nginx